BidhanBhagat/BidhanBhagat/README.md

-- 👋 Hi, I’m @BidhanBhagat...Front-end Developer
+- 👋 Hi, I’m @BidhanBhagat.....Front-end Developer
 - 👀 I’m interested in making atteractive and production basaed Web design and making front-end webpages.
 - 🌱 I’m currently learning Nextjs
 - 💞️ I’m looking to collaborate on any kind of front-end projects.